iterative/dvc.org/content/docs/dvclive/api-reference/live/log_image.md

 ## Parameters

-- `name` - name of the output file
+- `name` - name of the image file that this command will output

 - `val` - image to be saved